Embassy of the Philippines, Copenhagen: Staff and activities

-The Philippine Embassy in Copenhagen is provisionally headed by a chargé d'affaires, pending the reception of a new ambassador appointed by the Philippine government.
-The current chargée d'affaires is Anne Kristine D. Salvador, while the last resident ambassador was Leo M. Herrera-Lim, who was appointed to the position by President Rodrigo Duterte on August 10, 2018.
-Before becoming ambassador, Herrera-Lim, a career diplomat, had most recently served as Assistant Foreign Affairs Secretary and, before that, as Consul General at the Philippine Consulate General in Chicago.
-His appointment was confirmed by the Commission on Appointments on January 30, 2019, and he presented his credentials to Queen Margrethe II on September 27, 2019.
+The Philippine Embassy in Copenhagen is headed by Ambassador Pablito A. Mendoza, who was appointed to the position by President Bongbong Marcos on June 9, 2025.
+Prior to his appointment as ambassador, Mendoza, a career diplomat, served as consul general and deputy chief of mission at the Philippine Embassy in Brussels.
+His appointment was confirmed by the Commission on Appointments on September 3, 2025, and he presented his credentials to King Frederik X on May 12, 2026.
 The mission has fifteen other staff members.

 Many of its activities center around strengthening the deepening economic ties between the Philippines and Denmark, which were instrumental in the mission's opening.
 These include encouraging imports of Philippine coffee in Denmark and other Scandinavian countries, hosting networking events to connect Danish small and medium-sized enterprises to economic opportunities in the Philippines and supporting Filipino-run businesses.
 The embassy has also organized seminars for the Filipino community and coordinated with Danish companies, such as Maersk, that employ many Filipinos.

 In addition to its activities in Copenhagen, the embassy has conducted consular outreach activities in other parts of Denmark, including a 2019 event in Greenland – the first outreach activity in the territory in nearly two years.